On the asymptotic evolution of finite energy Airy wavefunctions

-Since $\exp\left(a^3/3\right)\simeq 1$ for sufficiently small $a$, all the solutions will have very similar asymptotic peak amplitudes in spite of having different asymptotic beam widths; the deviation is as small as $4.25\%$ \eqref{peakamplitude} for $a=0.5$ and $0.9\%$ for $a=0.3$.

-Figure \ref{maximo} (a) shows the evolution of the finite energy Airy beam maxima for different values of $a$ with lines and the corresponding values for the approximate Gaussian mode with points.
-The transverse positions corresponding to these maxima are shown in Fig. \ref{maximo}(b).
+Figure \ref{maximo} (b) shows the evolution of the finite energy Airy beam maxima for different values of $a$ with lines and the corresponding values for the approximate Gaussian mode with points.
+The transverse positions corresponding to these maxima are shown in Fig. \ref{maximo}(c).
 These plots display two clearly distinct regions in the beam evolution.
 In the first stage, the beam peak follows the curved trajectory of the main lobe of the Airy beam.
 At a given point, both the trajectory described by the beam peak amplitude and its value start to proceed along the prediction of the quasi-Gaussian term.
 We define this point $\zeta_f$ as an effective transition boundary that permits to quantify the domain of validity for the asymptotic approximation.
 The dependence of $\zeta_f$ on the value of $a$ is very close to $1/a$ in the range of $a$ between $0.05$ and $0.4$.
-For $\zeta>\zeta_f$ the beam is adequately described by the asymptotic term $u_1$ or its Gaussian approximation $u_a$ and its main properties are given by Eqs. \eqref{xmax} and \eqref{peakamplitude}.
+For $\zeta>\zeta_f$ the beam is adequately described by the asymptotic term $u_1$ or its Gaussian approximation $u_a$.